-A recent New York Times article entitled: “Health Spending Rises Only Modestly” highlighted 2013 as the lowest rate of increase in healthcare spending since recording began in 1960.1 One day earlier, the White House published the following statement on its blog: “Today’s data make it increasingly clear that the recent slow growth in the cost of health care reflects more than just the 2007-2009 recession and its aftermath, but also structural changes in our health care system, including reforms made in the Affordable Care Act.”2
+A recent New York Times article entitled “Health Spending Rises Only Modestly” highlighted 2013 as the year with the lowest rate of increase in healthcare spending since recording began in 1960.1 One day earlier, the White House published the following statement on its blog: “Today’s data make it increasingly clear that the recent slow growth in the cost of health care reflects more than just the 2007–2009 recession and its aftermath, but also structural changes in our health care system, including reforms made in the Affordable Care Act.”2

 Healthcare is a $3 trillion industry with significant variation in local market demographics and socio-economics, care-delivery fragmentation, efficiency and effectiveness, as well as competitive intensity.
 Alvarez & Marsal (A&M)’s analysis suggests that the growing local market power of hospital-led health systems and insurance companies is “squeezing” downstream costs without necessarily enhancing clinical outcomes or operational efficiencies on a commensurate level.
 The messaging of reform far exceeds the reality of change.
 This article seeks to provide supporting evidence to our hypothesis.

 National health spending in 2013 increased 3.6 percent, consistent with growth rates seen since the onset of the “Great Recession” in 2008.3 Expenditures of $2.9 trillion represent 17.4 percent of the national GDP.
 A&M believes the high rate of baseline spending, combined with annual incremental outlays of $102 billion, is a better indicator of embedded care delivery inefficiency and ineffectiveness than the less imposing annual percent change.

 Touted Pioneer ACO cost savings may stem from market attributes